LisSkis/EventApp/README.md

 ### Getting started

+Firstly use `npm install` to install packages required to run the app.

 Use `npm start` to start the server and build front-end app.

 Make sure you have MongoDB server running at your local machine.